Signs & Symptoms of Suicidal Depression: Lessons from “A Million Little Things”

-While it appears that Jon had everything he wanted in life, many cracks start to show.
+While it appears that Jon had everything he wanted in life, many cracks start to show with “A Million Little Things” depression.
 Flashing back to the time before his death, it’s apparent Jon had hidden traumas and a deteriorated sense of community, two factors for building stress resilience.

 Just as depression isn’t one thing, friendship is not one thing.
 The relationships formed are complicated and not easily understood as leading to Jon’s depression and suicide, but all characters seem to be in a crisis with attempts to hide it from one another.